 You can also rent a bike and explore the town on two wheels for a fun and fit adventure.

 4. Washington Island

 Washington Island is easily one of Wisconsin’s most unique places to visit.
-This small, friendly, and vibrant community is right off the coast of Door County Peninsula.
+This small, friendly, and vibrant community are right off the coast of Door County Peninsula.
 Nature lovers will feel right at home on Washington Island, as you can get excellent views of Green Bay and Lake Michigan.

 You can also explore the lavender fields and shop at Washington Island’s family-owned boutiques.
 There’s a good chance you can pick up something spectacular for the people back home, or even a nice present for yourself.
 Of course, supporting Washington Island’s art community helps them out too.

 One of the key highlights of Washington Island is definitely the Viking church.
-Although it’s off-the-beaten-path, it’s well worth looking for.
+Although it’s off the beaten path, it’s well worth looking for.
 Schoolhouse Beach is another excellent destination and a great place to catch stunning views of the bay.

 Like Washington Island, Cambridge is renowned for its art, specifically its pottery.
 So if you want to pick up a few key pieces for back home or simply learn about the history of pottery in the area, Cambridge is a small town in Wisconsin that you need to put on your “must visit” list.